toke/couchmail/README.md

 Status
 ------

 This project is an experiment.
-This document is an draft and may but not must act as an implementation guide or an idea pool.
+This document is an draft and may act as an implementation guide or an idea pool.

 Basic goals